kaizoku-o/p2p_central_index/README.md

 # P2P Central Index

+IMPLEMENTATION:
+This project has been implemented in c++ (c++11)

+REQUIREMENTS:
+You must have g++ compiler as well as c++11 support.

+MAKE:
+There is a MAKEFILE that has been included with the project.
 To run the project:
 make clean; make

 This will generate the p2p executable

+EXECUTION INSTRUCTIONS:
 Run it using ./p2p

 There will be 2 choices: